nmke-de/vs/readme.md

 If you use bash, your profile file is `~/.bashrc`.
 Its zsh equivalent is `~/.config/zshrc`.
 On other shells, your profile file is usually `~/.profile`.

+### This did not work!

+Open an issue on this repository.